ruggeri/tech-notes/randos/mining-massive-datasets.md

     * After clustering, you have the ability to "broaden" search queries with other related queries, by virtue of the graphical connection with the advertisers.

+## Ch11: Dimensionality Reduction

+* We already kinda did this by trying to factor a matrix of movie scores by users, adding in a lower dimensional set of movie categories.
+* We showed how we might calculate an eigenvector by power iteration.
+* Of course, eigenpairs can be calculated exactly, by solving `(M-\lambdaI)v=0`.
+    * From the polynomial equation for the determinant, we can calculate the `\lambda`, the eigenvalues.
+    * Given `\lambda`, we can calculate its eigenspace through regular matrix inversion.
+* Another approach: use power iteration to approximate the principal eigenvector.
+    * Then "remove" this from the matrix, subtract this out of each column of the matrix.
+This increases the nullspace, of course.
+    * Repeat the process!
+* Note, all eigenvectors are orthogonal.
+A matrix of eigenvectors is orthogonal.
+* PCA is going to find orthogonal axes along which data varies the most.
+If you project this data onto a subset of these axes, then the distance from the actual point should be minimized.
+    * Normally we try to approximate a solution to `AX=Y`.
+    * Here, I want to use a new representation of the data to predict *the data*.
+    * Note this silly equation.
+Say I have an orthonormal basis for the space.
+Then project `X` onto the basis, `Q\transX`.
+We can then map back to `X` via `Q(Q\transX)`.
+    * But here's the trick: pick `Q` to be a rectangular matrix, with lower dimensionality than the sample space.
+    * When you do this, you will no longer be able to recover `X` completely.
+    * How to pick the best `Q`?
+You want to choose axes on which `X` has the most variation.
+* Note that this SVD technique is essentially what collaborative filtering is doing.
+* One thing to watch out for is that when doing this decomposition, we often start with a *sparse* matrix.
+We do not want to create any *dense* matrices.
+So we use CUR matrix approximation
+    * I'm not very sure how this works.
+I think I really need to understand SVD first.